gfelobes/rewildao/README2.md

 ##  Smart Contract Features
 `voting_ballet.sol` smart contract include the following functionalities:
 * `giveRightToVote` : Function returns a boolean (i.e. true or false); is true, a voter as already voted or delegate his or her right to vote to another voter, and if false, voter has not voted yet and has a weight (voting power) = 1.
 * `delegate` : Delegate votes to another voter
 * `vote` : Give vote (including votes delegated to self) to proposal 'proposals[proposal].name'
 * `winningProposal` : Computes the winning proposal taking all previous votes into account
-* `winnerName` :
+* `winnerName` : Calls winningProposal() function to get the index of the winner contained in the proposals array and then returns the name of the winner

-Main conmponents of the `voting_ballet.sol` include:
+Main conmponents of the `chairtysmartcontract.sol` include:
 * `giveRightToVote` :